 James says that if our faith doesn’t have works, then it isn’t real;

-we’re just deceiving ourselves; we don’t actually believe.
-So, works must
+we’re just deceiving ourselves; we don’t actually believe, so works provide evidence

-be present in order to provide evidence of our faith.
-It reduces to a matter
+for our faith.
+The issue reduces to a matter

 of how a person uses his works.
 Does he use them to justify himself before

-God, or does he use them to provide evidence for his faith?
-If a person
+God, or does he use them to justify his faith?
+Scripture totally supports

-works in attempt to justify himself before God, that person has alternative
+providing evidence for our faith, but if a person is using his works to justify himself before God, that person has

 the Galatians.
-He taught them that we are saved by grace through faith (Eph
+He taught that we are saved by grace through faith (Eph 2-8,9).

-2-8,9) and that our justification is a gift from God, and then later some of
+Our justification is a gift from God, but some of

-the Galatians were being persuaded by Jews who would not let go of their
+the Galatians were persuaded by legalistic Jews who would not let go of their

-previous ideas about justification through law, which was false theology even
+previous ideas about justification by law, which was a false teaching even by

 Gal 5-3